June 28 - July 30

 Saddleback College has offered the Santander, Spain Study Abroad Program for twenty-four consecutive years.
 In summer 2019, a group of 12 or more students will study Spanish language, culture, and history from June 28, 2019 through July 30, 2019.
 Twenty one students participated in summer 2017.
 The faculty advisor will accompany the students on their arrival flight, as well as the duration of the program in Santander.

 Students will enroll in a minimum of 11 units of Saddleback courses and will attend classes Monday through Friday.
 Professors at Colegio Miguel Unamuno will teach the courses, adhering to Saddleback’s course outlines.
 The program includes more than 40 weekly hours of instruction in addition to Saturday and Sunday excursions to cultural and historic sites.

 Accommodations for the students are in approved home-stays, including meals.
 The faculty advisor will be provided a single room for two nights in a hotel in Madrid (arrival night and departure night) and a one bedroom apartment while in Santander and is responsible for meals.
 All accommodations are within easy walking distance from Colegio Miguel de Unamuno.
 You may contact Carmenmara Hernandez-Bravo, whose complete contact information is given on the program’s webpage.

 |Overnight Stay in Madrid||Saturday, June 30, 2018|

 Program Components Included in the Student Fee

-- 24-hour/7-day on-site services of a Travel & Education (T&E) Coordinator for the duration of the program.
-Saddleback College’s assigned point-person with presence during all group activities and available 24 hours for all group needs
+- 24 hour / 7 day on-site services of a T&E Coordinator for the duration of the program.
+SADDLEBACK COLLEGE - SOCCCD’S assigned point person with presence during all group activities and available 24 hours for all group needs.

 - Tapas tour in the evening upon arrival in Madrid